rzaluska/hugo-blog-source/content/blog/haproxy-dynamic-maintenance-page-using-admin-socket.md

 # Configuration of admin socket in HAProxy

-To enable dynamic configuration of HAProxy via admin socket we need to add this line to `haproxy.conf` file.
+To enable dynamic configuration of HAProxy via admin socket we need to add this line to `haproxy.conf` file:

 ```ini
 global